Lab 0 Solutions

 1. Log in with School Credentials using your CalNet ID to Gradescope.
 You’ll be taken to your Dashboard as soon as you log in.

-2. On your Dashboard, select the course CS61A.
-You should have already been added to Gradescope.
-If this is not the case, please make a private Ed post.
-This will take you to the list of assignments in the course that you’re able to submit.
+2. On your Dashboard, select this course.
+(You should have already been added to Gradescope.
+If this is not the case, please make a private Ed post.)
+This will take you to the list of assignments in the course that you are able to submit.
 On this list, you will see the status of the assignment, the release date, and the due date.

 3. Click on the assignment Lab 0 to open it.